-Women’s Equality Day 2019: History and Significance
+Women’s Equality Day 2021: History, Significance and Facts

 Several women's organisations celebrate this day all over the country and work hard to provide equal opportunities to women in education and employment.